 For more information on speaker burn-out, check out my article Loudspeaker Blow-Out: Why It Happens & How To Avoid/Fix It.

-A melted/burned voice coil is the most common way in which a speaker will burn-out.
-Therefore, the power handling limit or wattage rating of a speaker generally refers to the thermal power handling limit.
+A melted/burned voice coil is the most common way in which a speaker will burn out.
+Therefore, a speaker's power handling limit or wattage rating generally refers to the thermal power handling limit.